"An Interdisciplinary Peer Reviewed Quaterly Published International Journal"

 AI-Generated Content Policy

-IJHEC upholds the principle that all submitted work must reflect genuine human intellectual effort.
+The Interdisciplinary Journal of Health, Environment and Computationupholds the principle that all submitted work must reflect genuine human intellectual effort.
 As such:

 The use of AI-generated content (including AI-assisted writing tools such as ChatGPT, Bard, or others) is strictly prohibited for all parts of the manuscript—including abstracts, literature reviews, results, discussions, and conclusions.